wowitsjack/Hitman-Peacock-SteamDeck/README.md

    - Browse to `HitmanRun.exe` and add it.

 3. **Launch HitmanRun**:
-   - Set 'Compatibility Mode' to On in Properties for HitmanRun (I suggest Proton 9+)
+   - Set 'Compatibility Mode' to On in Properties for HitmanRun within Steam.
+(Right click -> Properties) (I suggest Proton 9+)
    - Launch `HitmanRun.exe` from your Steam Library.

 5. **Switch Between Windows**: